dx14/SLogo/DESIGN.md

 Efe Aras and John Dai
 Responsible for implementing GUI related classes, interfaces, and communicating with JavaFX library functions.

 SlogoController class will be developed somewhat jointly by the two teams, to ensure we are on the same page.
-However, the bulk of its implementation will be the responsibility of the front-end team.
+The both teams will gather together to code that in the way both teams want it and both teams will be held equally accountable for that class.

 ##### BACK-END TEAM:
 Ted Yavuzkurt and Dennis Xu